helloprash/C-Basics/whiteboard/22-Sep-2017/assignment.md

 # Assignment to be submitted on 25-Sep-2017 Monday
+This assignment is quite different from the assignment I had given you earlier.
+Through this assignment I am introducing you to a new concept called **Incremental Development**  a very **Powerful Concept** in software development.
+Many complex softwares are developed with this approach.
+This approach will be very useful  during your interviews too.
+So if you do not follow this approch I will reject your submission.

+Read the **INSTRUCTIONS CAREFULLY** and do the assigement....
+## Instructions
+   1. Do this assignment is **steps as I had explained below.
+IF you do not follow the steps I will REJECT IT**
+   1. Read the problem 1 for the implementation of Single Link list first.
+   1. Copy paste the outline code and compile it
+   1. You should get a linker error for the functions
+   1. CreateList()
+      1. AddNode()
+      1. DeleteNode()
+      1. DisplayList()
+      1. DeleteList()
+      1. SearchList()
+   1. Do empty implememtation of these functions ie just write outline of function with no code and compile again
+   1. All Linker errors should have gone away now
+   1. Run the program and see menu is working or not.
+When you select 7 the program has to quit
+   1. **Upload the file to Github now- This will create a version no 1 for this file**
+   1. Implement the function **CreateList()** now
+   1. Compile it and run - No output at this stage
+   1. **Upload the file  to github again same name - Do not delete the first one.
+This will create version no 2 for this file**
+   1. Implement the function **DisplayList()**
+   1. Compile it and run - You should be able to see the list now
+   1. **Upload the file  to github again same name - Do not delete the first one.
+This will create version no 3 for this file**
+   1. Implement the function **SearchList()**
+   1. Compile it and run - The search function should prompt for the data to be searched and you search for it in the list and say it is found or not.
+   1. **Upload the file  to github again same name - Do not delete the first one.
+This will create version no 4 for this file**
+   1. Implement the function **AddNode()**
+   1. Compile it and run - You should be able to add new node and display the list correctly
+   1. **Upload the file  to github again same name - Do not delete the first one.
+This will create version no 5 for this file**
+   1. Implement the function **DeleteNode()**
+   1. Compile it and run - You should be able to delete a node and display the list correctly
+   1. **Upload the file  to github again same name - Do not delete the first one.
+This will create version no 6 for this file**

+** When I look at your assignment I need to SEE THE SIX VERSION CORRECTLY in github, otherwise I will reject it.

 #### Based on the discussion we had today,you are expected to do the following exercise.
 Refer to whiteboard what is captured in the github.